 If you're like me, you love cuddling up with a hot mug of tea, a cozy blanket, and a well-made love story that'll melt your heart and make you cry rivers of tears.
 It's a very normal activity!

-But finding a love story that fits the bill can be tough.
-There's nothing worse than settling in for a great romance only to realize your heart didn't even flutter once by the time the credits roll.
+But finding a cinematic love story that fits the bill can be tough.
+There's nothing worse than settling in for a great romance only to realize your heart didn't flutter even once by the time the credits roll.

-From the gentlest romances to the most epic of love stories, here are our picks for the greatest love stories in cinema history.
-If you consider yourself a romantic, these are must-watch films!
+From the gentlest romances to the most epic declarations of passion, here are our picks for the best love stories in movies!

 20. Love Actually (2003)